-Where there is no pre-existing stipulation or contract by which the parties have provided for mediation of existing or future disputes under the auspices of the AAA, a party may request the AAA to invite another party to participate in "mediation by voluntary submission."
-Upon receipt of such a request, the AAA will contact the other party or parties involved in the dispute and attempt to obtain a submission to mediation.
+Any party or parties to a dispute may initiate mediation by filing with the AAA a submission to mediation or a written request for mediation pursuant to these procedures, together with the \$325 nonrefundable case set-up fee.
+Where there is no submission to mediation or contract providing for mediation, a party may request the AAA to invite another party to join in a submission to mediation.
+Upon receipt of such a request, the AAA will contact the other parties involved in the dispute and attempt to obtain a submission to mediation.

 M-3.
-Representation
+Requests for Mediation